-The Evolutionary Neuroscience Lab will be opening in the Department of Human Evolutionary Biology in January 2019.
+The Evolutionary Neuroscience Lab is hiring!
 The following positions are available.

 Postdoctoral Fellow Position in Neuroimaging of Learned Skills